Severson-Group/eMach/docs/source/contribution.rst

 4. Closely read of the grammar and syntax of the language to ensure that it reads clearly; if small edits are needed, consider committing them directly on to the branch
 5. Evaluate if the changeset is generally compliant with the eMach architecture
 6. If the reviewer has the necessary expertise, determine if the physics are correct
+7. Confirm that the PR is closing one or more issues and that the issues are scheduled correctly onto the `eMach Release Planner <https://github.com/orgs/Severson-Group/projects/26/views/1>`_.
+8. Confirm that the PR is merging into the correct branch (this should nearly always be ``develop``) based on how the issues are scheduled for release.

 Reviewers are expected to leave feedback directly on files within the changeset and to provide summary review comments.
 Level 1 reviewers are asked to copy-paste this template into their review: